Apzmie/Backpropagation-VS-Genetic-Algorithm-In-XOR/README.md

 Difference
 - Performance of the genetic algorithm shows better that loss decreases quickly with fewer generations and increasing num_offsprings makes loss decrease even faster.
-- Complexity of implementing backpropagation is simpler and much simpler if auto-grad system will be applied, whereas implementing genetic algorithms is more complex.
+- Implementing backpropagation is simpler and much simpler if auto-grad system will be applied, whereas implementing the genetic algorithm is more complex.

 My opinion
 - If the number of hidden nodes is set to a large number such as 400, results of the backpropagation become inconsistent that can be considered to the same in the genetic algorithm.